 Known Issues for the NAG Library CL Interface

-This document reflects all reported and resolved issues that affect various releases of the NAG Library CL Interface up to Mark 27.1.
+This document reflects all reported and resolved issues that affect recent releases of the NAG Library CL Interface.

 Some of these issues may have been fixed at intermediate "point" releases of the Library, while other fixes are scheduled for incorporation at future releases.
 For library Marks where those fixes are not yet incorporated, a workaround for the known issue is provided wherever possible.